 Why is it that vulnerable women (or vulnerable people, in general) crave for love and belonging?
 That is because it’s a core basic need of the human condition.
 According to the renowned psychologist Abraham Maslow, a human must have their basic needs (see the diagram above) met before they can pursue their full-potential.
 After our physiological needs for food, water and sleep, a human needs to feel they belong to a group and feel loved and secure.
 When the basic need of wholesome love and belonging is not met, depression and despair is inevitable.
 As a result, many will resort to drugs and other vices to cope with this despair.

 *Understand that “normal” individuals can be sociopaths (lack empathy) and be abusive behind closed doors: These days, modern day villains are not the scary-looking characters we see in fairy tales.
 They are often “normal” individuals found in everyday life.
+It may be the well-dressed guy at the nightclub who’s secret intent is to drug you or fill you with alcohol so that he can sexually exploit your lack of boundaries.
+It might be the everyday guy who gives “high fives” to his peers who brag about the women he’s slept with (or “ran a train on”).
+Sociopaths, as such, as everywhere.
 I would recommended one to always have their guard up and not to be trusting so easily.
 It takes a LONG time to really know someones character.

 *Understand the Importance of Social Credentials: When meeting random people, it is crucial to obtain social references on that person.
 This is especially important when meeting random people that have no connection to ones own family or friend circle.
 In other words, its important that a person has people in the community that can vouch for that persons credibility.
 I ignored this when I was with my abusive ex.
 When I met my ex, I realized I knew no one else to speak on his behalf.
 He had no close friends at all.
 His acquaintances were always random people.
 He also changed jobs every year and therefore he had no consistency in anything.
 Those factors, alone, were red flags that I should have paid more attention too.
 The lesson to be learnt here is to make sure that anyone in your life has other friends or community members that can act as their social reference.